-Paul figuratively describes the children of God who lived before the advent as being “under tutors and governors until the time appointed of the father” (ch.
+Paul figuratively describes the children of God who lived before the first advent of Christ as: being “under tutors and governors until the time appointed of the father” (ch.
 4:2).
 “But when the fullness of the time was come, God sent forth his Son, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons” (v.
 4).

 It is difficult to understand how anyone can conclude that Paul is here announcing the abolition of the Ten Commandments, God’s great moral law.
-So long as the new hearts and minds of the children of God last, the divine law, in living characters, is written upon them.
+So long as the new hearts and minds of the children of God last, the divine law, in living characters, will be written upon them.